open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 Folder
 ------

 All files are organised inside folders.
-It's possible to browse the folder tree to see files by clicking on the left panel.
+It's possible to browse the folder tree to see files by clicking on the navigation panel.

 Create
 ~~~~~~

-Creating a folder is done by clicking on the "new folder" button in the left panel.
+Creating a folder is done by clicking on the "new folder" button in the navigation panel.

 The creation form needs: